Webpage Updated Thursday August 12, 2021

 Normally at 1 ATM pressure 14.7 PSI 21% oxygen in ambient air passes through the air sacs on the lung’s capillary system where the oxygen dissolved into the blood.
 The hemoglobin in the red blood cell carries 97% of the dissolved oxygen throughout the body, the plasma (water) carries the remaining 3% ambient oxygen.

 HBOT at 3 ATM pressure is 44.1 PSI 100%.
 Oxygen diffuses through the air sacs, the lung’s capillary system where the high concentration of oxygen under pressure dissolves into the blood.
-The hemoglobin in the red blood cell carries most of the oxygen, the plasma and fluid in the blood carry substantially less oxygen than the hemoglobin in red blood cell throughout the throughout the systemic blood flow circulation.
+The hemoglobin in the red blood cell carries most of the oxygen to cells throughout the body, the plasma or fluid in the blood carry substantially less oxygen than the hemoglobin in red blood cell throughout the systemic blood flow circulation.

-HBOT enables far more oxygen to be dissolved in the body fluids, cerebral spinal fluid (the fluid that surrounds the brain and spinal column), bone tissue, and lymph nodes at highly supersaturated concentrations.
-Areas of the body that is not accessible to whole blood, red blood cells and hemoglobin.
-The clear oxygen-rich fluid (plasma) in the body can then travel to areas where blood circulation blocking cells and tissue deprived of oxygen.
-HBOT also enables oxygen transport in hemoglobin to increase from 97% saturation to supersaturation >100% saturation levels.
+Hyperbaric conditions consuming pure 100 % enables far more oxygen to be dissolved and transported in the body fluids, cerebral spinal fluid (the fluid that surrounds the brain and spinal column), bone tissue, and lymph nodes at highly supersaturated concentrations vs. O2 transport in the red blood cell.
+Hyperbaric oxygenation enable areas of the body tissue that is not easily accessible to whole blood, red blood cells and hemoglobin much greater access exposed to blood serum.
+The clear oxygen-rich fluid (plasma) in the body can then travel to areas where blood circulation blocking cells and tissue deprived of oxygen is severe.
+Hyperbaric Oxygen Therapy also enables oxygen transport in hemoglobin to increase from 97% saturation to 100% saturation levels.

-In the mid 1980’s Kinser went on to build mono-place hyperbaric chambers for single patient use.
+In the mid 1980’s Kinser went on to build and sell mono-place hyperbaric chambers for HBOT clinics, single patient use.
 Compressed medical oxygen was the source gas.
+Kinser also consulted with doctors prescribing hyperbaric oxygen therapy and taught the technical staff how to administer hyperbaric oxygen therapy safely.

 PADI SCUBA CERTIFICATIONS